|Easily create and understand regular expressions today. |

 Yet again, the engine must try to match the first token again.
 Previously, it was successfully matched at the second 4, so the engine continues at the next character, 8, where the caret does not match.
 Same at the six and the newline.

 Finally, the regex engine tries to match the first token at the third 4 in the string.
 With success.
 After that, the engine successfully matches 4 with 4.
 The current regex token is advanced to $, and the current character is advanced to the very last position in the string: the void after the string.
 No regex token that needs a character to match can match here.
 Not even a negated character class.
 However, we are trying to match a dollar sign, and the mighty dollar is a strange beast.
-It is zero-width, so it will try to match the position before the current character.
+It is zero-length, so it tries to match the position before the current character.
 It does not matter that this "character" is the void after the string.
-In fact, the dollar will check the current character.
+In fact, the dollar checks the current character.
 It must be either a newline, or the void after the string, for $ to match the position before the current character.
 Since that is the case after the example, the dollar matches successfully.

 Since $ was the last token in the regex, the engine has found a successful match: the last 4 in the string.